Deutschlandstipendium

 The Deutschlandstipendium is generally paid regardless of your income and BAföG.

-• BAföG: no offsetting, unless the total funding exceeds 300 euros/month.
+• BAföG (student loans): no offsetting, unless the total funding exceeds 300 euros/month.

-• Unemployment benefit II & other social benefits: no deduction.
+• Unemployment benefit (ALG II) & other social benefits: no offsetting.

-• Housing benefit: parallel receipt possible, but half of the scholarship is counted as income.
-If you have any questions about housing benefit, please contact the relevant housing benefit office.
+• Housing benefit (Wohngeld): Parallel payment possible, but half of the scholarship is counted as income.
+If you have any questions regarding housing benefits, please contact the housing benefits department responsible for you.

-• Health insurance - compulsory insurance (up to the age of 30 or 14th semester): no effect.
+• Health insurance - compulsory insurance (up to the age of 30 or 14th semester): no offsetting.

 • Voluntary health insurance: The scholarship may lead to higher contributions.

-• Maintenance claim against parents: The scholarship is taken into account to reduce child maintenance and counts towards the scholarship holder's income.
+• Alimony entitlement against parents: The scholarship is deducted from the child support payments and counts towards the scholarship holder's income.

-• (Half) orphan's pension: No effect, as the Deutschlandstipendium is independent of income.
+• (Half) orphan's pension: No offsetting, as the Deutschlandstipendium is calculated independent of income.

 Taxes & social security contributions

-• The Deutschlandstipendium is generally not subject to tax or social security contributions.
+• Generally, the Deutschlandstipendium is not subject to tax or social security contributions.

 Secondary employment

-• Working student activities or other part-time jobs are permitted.
+• Working student jobs or other part-time jobs are permitted.

 • However, the scholarship may not be dependent on a consideration for the sponsor or a job commitment.

-• are only an exclusion criterion if they are based on talent and performance.
+• Those are only an exclusion criterion if they are dependent on talent & performance.

-• Permitted: Mentoring programs, soft skills courses, interdisciplinary further training.
+• Allowed: Mentoring programs, soft skills courses, interdisciplinary training.

-• Not permitted: Cash or non-cash benefits, e.g. internet allowance.
+• Not allowed: Cash or non-cash benefits, e.g. internet allowance.

-• Application possible if the transition takes place without interruption: no waiting semesters, no exmatriculation
+• Application possible if the transfer takes place without interruption: no waiting semesters, no exmatriculation.

-• Required documents: current transcript of records, Bachelor's certificate (if available), certificate of study for the first Master's semester
+• Required documents: current transcript of records, Bachelor's degree certificate (if available), certificate of study for the 1st semester in the Master's program.

 • Completion of the Bachelor's degree must be reported to us immediately.

-• If you successfully complete your studies: Funding ends with the announcement of the overall result, at the latest two months after the last examination.
+• Upon successful completion of studies: Funding ends with the announcement of the overall result, at the latest two months after the last exam.

 • Otherwise: The scholarship ends at the end of the month in which the scholarship holder discontinues their studies, changes their field of study or is exmatriculated.